FTC sues Grand Canyon University, alleging misleading advertising, illegal telemarketing

 Grand Canyon Education owned GCU until 2018.
 Mueller also serves as CEO of Grand Canyon Education.

-The university did not immediately respond to a request for comment Wednesday.
+The university did not immediately respond to a request for comment on Wednesday.

-The Department of Education fine, which the university plans to appeal, focused on how the university advertised its doctoral program.
+The Education Department fine, which the university plans to appeal, focused on how the university advertised its doctoral program.

-The FTC, in a news release on Wednesday, cited the Department of Education’s investigation leading to the fine.
+The FTC, in a news release on Wednesday, cited the Education Department investigation leading to the fine.
 It concluded that fewer than 2% of graduates from the doctoral program finished their program within the costs advertised.

-Mueller has previously disputed the fine, describing the dispute as “government outreach," and said the school, the largest private Christian university in the country, was being targeted.
+Mueller has previously disputed the fine, describing the dispute as “government overreach," and said the school, the largest private Christian university in the country, was being targeted.

 "Grand Canyon deceived students by holding itself out as a non-profit institution and misrepresenting the costs and number of courses required to earn doctoral degrees," said Samuel Levine, director of the FTC’s Bureau of Consumer Protection, in the news release.
 "We will continue to aggressively pursue those who seek to take advantage of students."